indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * *Git* workflow?
 (Master: production-ready state; Develop: latest delivered development changes for the next release; Feature Branches; Release Branches; Hotfixes) ![Git workflow](http://nvie.com/img/git-model@2x.png "Git workflow")

 ####[[⬆]](#toc) <a name='qa'>QA:</a>
+* What is *unit test*?
+(A test that purely tests a single unit of functionality)
+* What is *integration test*?
+(Examine several parts of a system to make sure that when integrated, these parts behave as expected)
 * Unit tests advantages?
 * Types of tests: acceptance testing, functional testing, smoke testing, regression testing, unit testing, integration testing, stress testing, (Load, Performance, Sanity, Stability, Security, Feature, Progression, Installation, Business).
 * Differences between stub and mock?
 (A stub is a test double with preprogrammed behavior.
 Mocks are stubs with preprogrammed expectations)